mbrostami/go-filemutex/README.md

 		log.Fatalln("Directory did not exist or file could not created") }

+	// m.TryLock() Will return error if lock is not released
-	err := m.TryLock()  // Will block until lock can be acquired if err != nil {
+	// m.Lock() Will block until lock can be acquired err := m.TryLock()
+	if err != nil {
 		log.Fatalln("Already locked")
 	}